 Dunmore Head

-Dunmore Head marks the westernmost point in Ireland, offering stunning views of the Atlantic Ocean and the nearby Blasket Islands.
-Of course, this Slea Head Star Wars location is also a popular place for fans of the films to visit.
-In 2016, it was used as a filming location for Episode VIII – The Last Jedi.
+Dunmore Head, the westernmost point in Ireland, provides stunning views of the Atlantic Ocean and the nearby Blasket Islands.
+It’s also a popular destination for Star Wars fans since it was used as a filming location for Episode VIII—The Last Jedi (2016)!

 Cé Dhún Chaoin / Dunquin Pier

-Dunquin Pier (Cé Dhún Chaoin) is an Instagram-famous pier on the Dingle Peninsula.
-It’s also the departure point for the seasonal ferry to the largest of the Blasket Islands: The Great Blasket (An Blascaod Mór).
+Dunquin Pier (Cé Dhún Chaoin) is a famous spot on the Dingle Peninsula and the departure point for the seasonal ferry to The Great Blasket (An Blascaod Mór), the largest of the Blasket Islands.
+While driving along Slea Head Drive, use GPS, as the pier isn’t visible from the road.

 The Blasket Centre

-The Blasket Centre is a museum located at the halfway point along Slea Head Drive.
-It’s dedicated to the history and culture of the Blasket Islands, a group of remote islands off the coast of Kerry.
-Although the islands are currently uninhabited, an Irish-speaking population lived on Great Blasket Island until 1954.
+The Blasket Centre, situated at the midpoint of Slea Head Drive, is a museum dedicated to the history and culture of the Blasket Islands, a remote group off the coast of Kerry.
+Although currently uninhabited, Great Blasket Island had an Irish-speaking population until 1954.

-The Centre has permanent and temporary exhibitions on the islands’ traditions and way of life, as well as a Viewing Platform with panoramic views of the Blaskets.
-Moreover, it features a shop selling books, souvenirs, and local crafts and a small café.
-In our opinion, The Blasket Centre is a must-visit stop on Slea Head Drive and is informative and enjoyable for all ages.
+The Centre showcases permanent and temporary exhibitions on the islands’ traditions and way of life, along with a Viewing Platform offering panoramic views.
+Additionally, it includes a shop with books, souvenirs, and local crafts, as well as a small café.

 Clogher Head

-Clogher Head, also called Ceann Sratha or Ceann Sraithe, offers a panoramic view of Sybil Head (Ceann Sibéal), Clogher Beach, The Three Sisters, and Mount Brandon.
-If you’re a Star Wars fan, you’ll want to stop here to check out the Jedi temples viewing point.
+Clogher Head, also called Ceann Sratha or Ceann Sraithe, is home to a panoramic view of Sybil Head (Ceann Sibéal), Clogher Beach, the Three Sisters, and the Sleeping Giant.
+Additionally, you can see the Mount Brandon hike in the distance on a clear day!

 Gallarus Oratory